Natasha Richardson Would Have Turned 55 Today — How Liam Neeson Coped Since Her Shocking Death

 Moments before her death

-Though Richardson initially waived away ambulances sent for her care, she later started showing signs that her condition was worsening.
-The actress was evacuated to a hospital in Montréal a few hours later and joined there by Neeson, who had been filming in Toronto and quickly left the set to be by her side.
+Though Richardson initially waved away ambulances sent for her care, she later started showing signs that her condition was worsening.
+The actress was evacuated to a hospital in Montreal a few hours later and joined there by Neeson, who had been filming in Toronto and quickly left the set to be by her side.

 When he got there, her doctor showed him an X-ray of her injury, which Neeson described as her brain being “squashed up against the side of the skull.”
 The actor then went in to see Richardson and shared a heartbreaking goodbye.